kevinllo/IP-Addres-Tracker/README.md

-# A IP Addres Tracker App for searching your location.
+# A IP Addres Tracker App for searching your current location.

 To start using the project, you must install the dependencies required with the command: \